Rappelz: Gameplay

 Rappelz features three races: the light-based Deva, and two human races, Gaia and Asura.
 Each race has three classes: Warrior, magician, and summoner, the class whose abilities center around their pets.
 Pets are creatures that adventure alongside players, aiding them in battle.
-Pets and players level up individually, though typically a pet will stop gaining XP if it is a higher level than its owner.
+Pets and players level up individually, though typically a pet will stop gaining XP if it is at a higher level than its owner.

 A Lak is magical energy from monsters and can be obtained by defeating monsters while wearing the appropriate necklace.
 Gathered Lak can be consumed if the player dies, preventing him from losing experience points, or can be traded at any Lak Trader for either chips or in-game currency, rupees.
 There were three types of chips.
 These chips are items that characters can use to significantly affect a battle by increasing the amount of damage the target takes for a limited amount of time.
 They come in different ranks which allows different levels of users to use chips.
 Items of equipment have their own level and can level up using upgrading.

 Also, combinations of equipment with the appropriate enchantment cubes can further increase its potency, as is the case with weapons, and are reflected graphically through a glow effect.
 This is called 'enchanting' an item.
 A weak weapon or armor can be formed into a stronger item without having to sell it and buy a new one.
 This can also substantially increase both the item's in-game market value.
 The only non-equipment item that can be enchanted is the skill card.

 Items can also be improved by "socketing" Soul Stones.
 This is done by visiting a Soulcrafter.
 Soul Stones are dropped items that cannot be bought.
 When socketed, they will increase one of the primary stats of one's character if certain conditions are met.
 Soul Power can be charged at the Soulcrafter of each town and will be paid in Lak.

 Rappelz also features a Player versus Player (PvP) on/off mode.

 Classes and levels

 Rappelz features a variety of classes, most of which can be unlocked through attaining a certain character level and job level.
 Character levels are attained traditionally, by defeating mobs and gaining experience points.
 Besides experience points, defeating mobs also grants the player job points.
 Job points are required to obtain and level up the character's skills, but also to increase their job level.
 Most skills require a minimum job level to be unlocked.
+The current level limit is 250.